 Being your own birth photographer sounds pretty impossible, but one mama recently proved it can be done.
 Lisa Robinson-Ward, a professional photographer from California, decided to put her skills to the test by capturing her own baby’s birth.

 The resulting photographs are beautiful.
-They capture Lisa’s unique view of labour.
+They capture Lisa’s unique view of labor.

-We see the daunting hospital corridors, the hospital machinery, and the face of her husband as he supports her during labour.
+We see the daunting hospital corridors, the hospital machinery, and the face of her husband as he supports her during labor.

 Luckily, she didn’t miss out on all of the action.
 Her mother helped out by taking a few shots so that Lisa could star in the photographs too.